27 Black Wedding Rings Perfect for October Brides

 Round Gray Engagement Ring

-Simple, but oh-so show-stopping.
+Simple, but oh-so showstopping.

 Round gray engagement ring, $1,145 at Etsy